-Leonid Kostrykin is a postdoctral researcher at Heidelberg University, interested in computer graphics, computer vision, and image processing.
+Dr. Leonid Kostrykin is a postdoctral researcher at Heidelberg University, interested in computer vision, image processing, and computer graphics.
 His main research interests are globally optimal methods for computer vision and image processing.

 Projects and Affiliations